OT Services From a Distance for Students with Autism and Other Special Needs

 In this audio-cast, Jenny discusses tools that can be used by teachers, therapists, and parents to help children develop visual perception.

-Jenny offers presentations and workshops for teachers, occupational therapists, speech therapists, and physical therapists.
+Jenny offers presentations, webinars, and workshops for teachers, occupational therapists, speech therapists, and physical therapists.
 If you are planning a conference and you are looking for a speaker on SPD, please contact Jenny today.

 Physical Activities to get Kids Moving